Gordon Hayward NBA Preview vs. the Wizards

-Gordon Hayward plus his Charlotte Hornets teammates match up versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Gordon Hayward and the Charlotte Hornets face the Washington Wizards at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.